 After the success of years part the BBF Barcelona Beach Festival just couldn’t resist putting out a call to some of the top DJ talent in the world.

-The 2018 version of this electronic music festival kicks off in style with a set from the legendary Armin van Buuren.
-Other DJs spinning are the Swedish duo Axwell and Ingrosso, David Guetta, the Chainsmokers, Don Diablo and more.
+The 2019 version of this electronic music festival kicks off in style with a set from the legendary Armin van Buuren.
+Other DJs spinning are the Swedish duo Steve Aioki, David Guetta, Alesso, DJ Snake, and more.

 For more information consult the official BBF Barcelona Beach Festival website.